Student Ambassador Position Description

 Scheduling

-When are schedules published?
-Shift schedules are published at least five days (to the hour) in advance, usually with more notice.
+• When are schedules published?
+Shift schedules are published at least 5 days (to the hour) in advance, usually with more notice.

-Other scheduling notes: Shift assignments will be based on the current, real-time availability employees identify in our scheduling platform.
-Student Ambassadors are required to work half of Spring Break.
+• Other scheduling notes: Shift assignments will be based on the current, real-time availability employees identify in our scheduling platform.
+Work during Winter and Spring Breaks is optional but not required.

 Starting Requirements